 #2 Amex AIR MILES® Platinum Card

 If you’re after a credit card that might help you travel around, you could consider the Amex AIR MILES Platinum.
-It does its job well and is great as both a main spending card or a support that waits its turn at the backend of your wallet.
+It does its job well and is great as both a main spending card or support that waits its turn at the back of your wallet.
 Either way, it’s a better option than the Meridian Visa Infinite for those looking for travel rewards.

 So, Should You Get The Meridian Visa Infinite?

 You should definitely go for it since it offers a high cashback on items that the average person purchases constantly.
 Let’s put it this way:

 - Do you spend tons on groceries?